Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 How is Specific Absorption Rate (SAR) Tested?

-According to the FCC, SAR testing uses specific models of the human head and body that contain liquids in order to simulate the actual EMF absorption of human tissue.
+According to the FCC, SAR testing uses specific models of the human head and body that contain liquids to simulate the actual EMF absorption of human tissue.

 SAR levels are always tested while operating on the highest possible power, in order to find and determine the maximum EMF exposure output and the corresponding SAR level.